ligato/vpp-agent/docs/kvscheduler/debugging.md

 ![Retry of failed operations](img/retry-txn.png)

-Furthermore, before [Full or Downstream Resync](kvscheduler.md#resync) (not for Upstream Resync), or after a transaction error, the KVScheduler dumps the state of the graph into `stdout` *after* it was [refreshed](kvscheduler.md#graph-refresh):
+Furthermore, before a [Full or Downstream Resync](kvscheduler.md#resync) (not for Upstream Resync), or after a transaction error, the KVScheduler dumps the state of the graph to `stdout` *after* it was [refreshed](kvscheduler.md#graph-refresh):

 ![Graph dump](img/graph-dump.png)

 ## CRUD verification mode

-KVScheduler allows to verify correctness of CRUD operations provided by descriptors.
+The KVScheduler allows to verify the correctness of CRUD operations provided by descriptors.
 If enabled, the scheduler will trigger verification inside the post-processing stage of every transaction.
-The values changed (created/update/deleted) by the transaction are re-read (using `Retrieve` methods from descriptors) and compared to check if they are indeed equal to what has been set by the transaction.
-A failed check could either mean that the affected values have been changed externally \- but that is unlikely given that values are re-read practically immediately after the changes - or, far more likely, some of the CRUD operations of the corresponding descriptor(s) are not implemented correctly.
+The values changed (created/update/deleted) by the transaction are re-read (using `Retrieve` methods from descriptors) and compared to verify that they are indeed equal to what was the intent of the transaction.
+A failed check could either mean that the affected values have been changed externally - but that is unlikely given that values are re-read practically immediately after the changes have been applied - or, far more likely, that some of the CRUD operations of the corresponding descriptor(s) are not implemented correctly.

-The verification mode is costly - `Retrieve` operations are run after every transaction for descriptors with changed values - therefore it is disabled by default and not recommended for use in the production environment.
+The verification mode is costly - `Retrieve` operations are run after every transaction for descriptors with changed values - therefore it is disabled by default and not recommended for use in production environments.

-But for the development and testing purposes, the feature is very handy and allows to quickly discover bugs inside the CRUD operations.
-We advice to test newly implemented descriptors in the verification mode before they are released.
-Also, consider the use of the feature with the regression test suites.
+However, for development and testing purposes, the feature is very handy and allows to quickly discover bugs ins the CRUD operation implementations.
+We recommend to test newly implemented descriptors in the verification mode before they are released.
+Also, consider the use of the feature with regression test suites.

 The verification mode is enabled using the environment variable (before the